ameramayreh/conversational-app-engine/README.md

     getInstructionMessages() {
         return [
-            {"role": "system", "content": "You are a spell and grammar checker.
-You can help with identifying different types of mistakes in a text."}, {"role": "user", "content": `Provided with a text, find the grammar and spelling mistakes, return the same text with the mistakes surround with <span> tag with a title attribute that contains the mistakes description. the resulting text must be delimited by "\`\`\`".
+            {"role": "system", "content": `You are a spell and grammar checker.
+You can help with identifying different types of mistakes in a text.
+            User will provide you with a text, find the grammar and spelling mistakes, return the same text with the mistakes surround with <span> tag with a title attribute that contains the mistakes description. the resulting text must be delimited by "\`\`\`".
             Example:
             Input: "I use grammer checker"